 Putting the passion back in your brand.

-My sister Sharon, who knows I’ve recently been doing product naming work for a high-end chocolate brand (more on that when it’s public), sent me a link she said I needed to see.
+My sister Sharon, help who knows I’ve recently been doing product naming work for a high-end chocolate brand (more on that when it’s public), clinic sent me a link she said I needed to see.
 You can watch the embedded YouTube vid below.
 It’s an absolutely brilliant short film / advertorial by a Hamilton, Ontario student filmmaker Gemma Holdway.
 Watch for my favourite line in the ad: “It’s just chocolate!”

 Watch this before reading further:

 What I love about this

 1) It’s clearly an ad, but it’s a heck of a lot of fun.
 Like the best viral ads you’ll see on Superbowl Sunday or in a Facebook link, it manages that tricky balance: it’s obviously designed to sell something – in this case chocolate – while at the same time keeping the content fresh and fun with great performances and a great little set-up.

 2) It’s clearly targeted, but inclusive.
 It’s no secret that women are easily the richest target demographic for chocolate advertising.
 So this ad, and the contest that inspired it, are for, and all about, women.
 But yet, this ad also manages to be fresh and funny to everyone.
 Even me.
 And I’m the Russian judge.

 3) It tells a great brand story.
 The narrative is what elevates this above “just chocolate” advertising.
 By casting the brand as the hero of a compelling, emotion-laden story, this effort soars above 98.65% (roughly) of product-focused chocolate advertising.